meta-islands/ERC721AC/README.md

 ## Origin
 ERC721AC developed based on ERC721A.
 ## significance
-This smart contract is used for create different kinds of NFT, which means it can issue multiple tokens with only onecontract.
+This smart contract is used for create different kinds of NFT, which means it can issue multiple tokens with only one contract.